a-n-irwin/Fundamentals-Of-Computer-Programming-With-CSharp/README.md

 ## Fundamentals Of Computer Programming With C Sharp (The Bulgarian C# Programming Book), Svetlin Nakov & Co. ##
 This repo contains my own personal solutions to the exercises in the C# programming book with the same name title above.

 This project was created using .NET 7.
+Pleae make sure to refer to the exercises in each chapter's readme file before looking
+at the solutions to them, as no attempt is made to explain the purpose of a solution except what may be inferred from the code.

 ### Structure Of The Solutions ###